speed2exe/tree-fmt/README.md

 # Zig Tree Formattar
 - Tree-like formatter for Zig Programming Language
-- This library is in development
+- This library pretty prints out Zig Values for you debugging needs.
-- If you have trouble with the formatting, please open an issue.
+- This library is in development, if you face any issue with formatting, kindly open an issue.

 ![Screenshot](./images/screenshot.png)